You can make these unique Gold Shamrock Leather Earrings, too, using your Cricut cutting machine and some faux leather!

 Gold Shamrock Leather Earrings Steps

-1: Open a new project in Design Space and search Images for “shamrock.”
-I found this one right at the bottom.
-You’ll need Cricut Access to get this image for free.
+1: Open a new project in Design Space and select the Image button.
+Search for “shamrock.”
+I found this one towards the bottom and it didn’t have any other name but “Shamrock.”.
+FYI, you’ll need Cricut Access to get this image for free.
+Select the image and then the Insert Images button.

-5: Load your Deep Point Blade into your machine.
-Place your leather square, gold side down, onto the mat and load it into the machine.
+15: Load your Deep Point Blade into your machine.
+Place your leather square, gold side down, onto the mat, and load it into the machine.
 It says to use a Strong Grip Mat, but I had a new, sticky Standard Mat that worked perfectly fine.
-Select Custom Material and Metallic Leather.
+Then push that blinking Cricut button on your machine to cut!

-NOTE: The packaging instructions said I needed to use the new Maker only Knife Blade, Cricut’s website, however, said to use the Deep Point Blade.
+NOTE: The packaging instructions said I needed to use the new Maker only Knife Blade, Cricut’s Design Space, however, says to use the Deep Point Blade.
 When I initially went to cut these, I had the Knife Blade loaded and got an error message in Design Space to load the Deep Point Blade instead.
-I didn’t have one of those.
-I bought the $$$ Knife Blade because I thought that’s what it was &$@#ing made for.
-Nope.
 Despite the packaging saying the Deep Point Blade is for the Explore, it also still works in the Maker.
 It’s what you have to use to cut all the thicker materials like foam and felt and leather.
-But why not the $$$ Knife Blade I bought specifically for that purpose?
-I don’t know yet, but I intend to find out.
-Rant over.

-6: Cut the earrings and remove them from the mat.
+16: After the earrings have finished cutting, remove them from the mat.
 You’ll likely need to “dust” them off or remove any excess material from the back of the leather.
-(Later on, I sprayed the backs with a clear sealer to keep them from shedding further.)
+(Later on, I painted the backs with clear nail polish to keep them from shedding further.)
+If you like, you could save the little leather hearts to make stud earrings later!